virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 ### 3. Box

-We are goin to draw an axis aligned box, that is defined by its `dimension` using an analitically derived intersection between the ray and an axis aligned box from here [Intersectors].
+We are going to draw an axis-aligned box defined by its `dimension` using an analytically derived intersection between the ray and an axis-aligned box from [Intersectors].
 The function below is slightly modified:
 ```glsl
 float raytrace_box
 (